Leadership Thought #446 – Focus on The Conversation Not The Distractions

 Holding effective conversations is a critical leadership responsibility.

-I’d like to offer some basic reasons for you to turn off your cell phone, iPad, and whatever else is competing for your attention and focus on the actual meeting or conversation you are participating in:
+I want to offer some basic reasons for you to turn off your cell phone, iPad, and whatever else is competing for your attention and focus on the actual meeting or conversation you are participating in:

-- You may miss something important that is being said, even those of you who think nothing ever gets past your keen ability to listen while doing something else
+- You may miss something important that is being said, even those of you who think nothing ever gets past your keen ability to listen while doing something else.

 - If you are always interruptible and immediately respond to text or email messages, then you have set expectations that become hard to live up to

-- It is simply rude to divert your attention away from what a colleague or friend is trying to communicate to you
+- It is simply rude to divert your attention away from what a colleague or friend is trying to communicate to you.

 Related articles